Regular updates are planned for the end of each week (Thursdays);

 ROADS:

-I-80: Chains are required on I-80 (both directions) between approximately Kingvale and Truckee.
-There was an earlier westbound closure because of a truck fire near the Donner Lake Interchange, then traffic was reduced to one lane (now cleared).
-Plan ahead by following CalTrans road reports at https://roads.dot.ca.gov.
-Drive carefully.
+I-80: There are currently no chain requirements on I-80 and the two-week forecast is generally favorable.
+Watch for water on the road and ice where that water has frozen.
+Plan ahead by following CalTrans road reports at https://roads.dot.ca.gov, then drive carefully.
 Public parking is available at California Sno-Park sites (https://ohv.parks.ca.gov/?page_id=23055); purchase permits in advance through the web site or at vendors on approaches to Donner Summit.

 PHOTO OF